-Acclaimed internationally as one of the finest lyric tenors of his generation, Charles Castronovo has sung at most of the world’s leading opera houses including the Royal Opera House, Opéra national de Paris, Metropolitan Opera, Staatsoper Berlin, Wiener Staatsoper, Teatro Real in Madrid, Deutsche Oper Berlin, Théâtre Royale de la Monnaie, Bayerische Staatsoper, Gran Teatre del Liceu, San Francisco Opera and Lyric Opera of Chicago among others.
-Castronovo closed the 2020/21 season with his first performances of Rodolfo in Luisa Miller at the Glyndebourne Festival.
-In the current season 2021/22, the tenor will make his role and house debut in the title role of L’amico fritz at the Teatro del Maggio Musicale Fiorentino, as well as his debut as Pinkerton in Madama Butterfly at Bayerische Staatsoper.
-He also appeared for the first time at the Opera Wroclawska as Des Grieux in Manon and at the Théâtre des Champs-Elysees in Messa di Gloria.
-Castronovo recently returned to the Lyric Opera of Chicago as Nemorino in L’elisir d’amore, and returned to the Metropolitan Opera and to Staatsoper Berlin as Rodolfo in La bohème.
-Castronovo also debuted with great success the titular role of Don Carlos this season at the Bucharest National Opera House.
-In July of 2022, Castronovo reprises the role of Rodolfo in La bohème at Bayerische Staatsoper.
+Acclaimed internationally as one of the finest lyric tenors of his generation, Charles Castronovo has performed at many of the world’s leading opera houses including the Royal Opera House, Opéra national de Paris, Metropolitan Opera, Staatsoper Berlin, Wiener Staatsoper, Teatro Real in Madrid, Deutsche Oper Berlin, Théâtre Royale de la Monnaie, Bayerische Staatsoper, Gran Teatre del Liceu, San Francisco Opera and Lyric Opera of Chicago among others.
+In recent years, Castronovo has made numerous important role and theatre debuts including but not limited to his first performances of Rodolfo in Luisa Miller at the Glyndebourne Festival in 2021, his role and house debut in the title role of L’amico fritz at the Teatro del Maggio Musicale Fiorentino, and his debut as Pinkerton in Madama Butterfly at Bayerische Staatsoper.
+Castronovo also appeared for the first time at the Opera Wroclawska as Des Grieux in Manon and at the Théâtre des Champs-Elysees in Messa di Gloria.

 Born in New York and raised in California, Charles Castronovo began his career as a resident at Los Angeles Opera.
 He was then invited to join the Metropolitan Opera’s Lindemann Young Artists Development Program, and in the autumn of 1999 he made his Metropolitan Opera debut as Beppe in the opening night performance of Pagliacci opposite Placido Domingo.
 In the first years of his career, Castronovo built his repertoire with debuts such as Tamino in Die Zauberflöte and Fenton in Falstaff at Pittsburgh Opera, where he also sang his first Faust; Don Ottavio in Don Giovanni and Ernesto in Don Pasquale at Boston Lyric Opera; and Ferrando in Cosi Fan Tutte at Portland Opera, where he also sang his first performances of Nemorino in L’elisir d’amore.
 He debuted as Alfredo in La Traviata with Minnesota Opera, as Belmonte in Die Entführung aus dem Serail at Opera Colorado, and as Elvino in La Sonnambula and Rodolfo at Michigan Opera Theatre.

-In recent seasons, Castronovo has begun to add lirico spinto roles to his repertoire: Jason in the rarely performed original French version of Cherubini’s Médée at Staatsoper Berlin conducted by Daniel Barenboim; Gabriele Adorno in Simon Boccanegra at the Salzburg Festival in 2019 under Valery Gergiev; Faust in Mefistofele in Baden-Baden; and the title role in Roberto Devereux in Munich.
+In recent seasons, Castronovo has begun to add lirico spinto roles to his repertoire: Jason in Cherubini’s Médée, Gabriele Adorno in Simon Boccanegra at the Salzburg Festival in 2019 under Valery Gergiev; Faust in Mefistofele in Baden-Baden; and the title role in Roberto Devereux in Munich.
 He has participated often in performances of lesser known works: as Mylio in Lalo’s Le Roi d’Ys in Toulouse; as Vincent in Gounod’s Mireille at Opéra national de Paris; in Massenet’s Thérèse at the Festival de Montpellier, where he also sang Lalo’s La Jacquerie; and Gounod’s Cinq Mars at Theater an der Wien.
 Castronovo starred opposite Plácido Domingo as Mario in the world premiere of Daniel Catan’s Il Postino at the Los Angeles Opera, a role he also performed in Paris and Santiago.
 He also recorded Mercadante’s Virginia for Opera Rara.